Dorico

-Dorico's development team consists of most of the former core developers of a rival software, Sibelius.
-After the developers of Sibelius were laid off in a 2012 restructuring by their corporate owner, Avid, most of the team were re-hired by a competing company, Steinberg, to create a new software.
-They aimed to build a "next-generation" music notation program, and released Dorico four years later, in 2016.
+Dorico (/ˈdɒrɪkoʊ/) is a scorewriter for macOS, Windows and iPadOS developed by Steinberg, a subsidiary of Yamaha.
+It is one of the leading professional-level music notation programs alongside Sibelius and the now discontinued Finale.
+Dorico's development team consists of most of the former core developers of Sibelius.

 History

+After the developers of Sibelius were laid off in a 2012 restructuring by their corporate owner, Avid, most of the team were re-hired by the competing company, Steinberg, to create a new scorewriter.

 The project was unveiled on 20 February 2013 by the Product Marketing Manager, Daniel Spreadbury, on the blog Making Notes, and the software was first released on 19 October 2016.

 The program's title Dorico was revealed on the same blog on 17 May 2016.
 The name honours the 16th-century Italian music engraver Valerio Dorico (1500 – c.
 1565), who printed first editions of sacred music by Giovanni Pierluigi da Palestrina and Giovanni Animuccia and pioneered the use of a single impression printing process first developed in England and France.

-The iPad version was released on 28 July 2021; it was the first major desktop scorewriter application to be made available on a mobile platform.
-It offers most of the functionality of the desktop app.
+The iPad version was released on 28 July 2021, offering most of the functionality of the desktop app.
+It was the first major desktop scorewriter application to be made available on a mobile platform, however Sibelius also offers a mobile version.

+In August 2024, when the rival scoring software Finale was discontinued after 35 years, its company President Greg Dell'Era recommended switching to Dorico, calling it the "new future of the industry".
+He said: "Many have competed with Finale over the past four decades... but when Dorico launched in 2016, it set a brand new bar for the industry".